Other ways to dispose of your items

 - Tree stumps (max 1.5m long and 30kg in weight).

-You can also put e-waste out for collection.
-This includes items such as:
+You can also put e-waste out for collection which includes any items with a plug, cord or battery - for example:

 - computers and laptops